LarkspurCA/androidweardocs/gps.rst

 Wearable GPS
 ================================

-By Michael Hahn, November 2015
+By Michael Hahn, December 2015

 Wearables are great when you are on the go, especially when you are out for a run or looking for destination.
 It would be great to just glance at your watch for your current location, rather than pulling out your handheld.
 Now that some wearables have a built-in GPS sensor, you can continue to use location-based apps even when the wearable is not paired with a handheld.